socrata/python-101/lessons/1-the-basics.md

 It won't print anything, it will just spend the time to do the computation.

 Note that the commands in the file don't start with `>>>`.
-If you copy and paste code from IDLE you will need to remove those leading `>` s.
+If you copy and paste code from the IDLE shell you will need to remove those leading `>` s.

 To print things you need to use the `print` command.